Education & Training

 ONLINE TRAINING (REQUIRED FOR STUDENTS, FACULTY AND STAFF)

-*OCRSM provides in-person training for non computer-based staff members.
+*In-person training for non computer-based staff members through their departments.

-To request an in-person sexual misconduct and nondiscrimination policy training or presentation for a faculty, staff or student group, please email TitleIXtraining@umd.edu
+OCRSM conducts in-person presentations and trainings on civil rights issues, including Title IX and related reporting obligations.
+To request an in-person presentation for a faculty, staff or student group, please email email@example.com

 Training in certain professional and interpersonal skills can help to create a more productive and respectful work environment, and help prevent the kinds of workplace conflict that can lead to complaints of harassment and discrimination.
 The University Human Resources (UHR) office of Learning and Talent Development offers a variety of learning opportunities for UMD faculty and staff in such topics as: